 A recent RCT that recruited younger adults that consume low levels of fish suggests that baseline long-chain omega-3 intake may be important31.
 Interestingly, the researchers found that EPA-rich oil (in comparison to DHA-rich oil and placebo) did better in terms of several cognitive tasks.
 Further, the EPA-rich oil seemed to improve the efficiency of one region of the brain.
 Whereas, DHA-rich oil was only associated with an improvement in the speed at which participants were able to recognize words.

 What does all of this mean for vegans?
 Frankly, I’m not entirely sure.
 But I think that the “precautionary principle” is relevant here (which I interpret as: ‘in situations of scientific uncertainty, err on the side of caution’).
-Multiple lines of evidence indicate that higher DHA/EPA intake (and status) may lead to more favourable brain morphology and function.
+Multiple lines of evidence indicate that higher EPA/DHA intake (and status) may lead to more favourable brain morphology and function.
 For this reason, it doesn’t seem outlandish for vegans to take a moderate dose for brain health.
 I hope to see more high-quality studies on this topic in the near future.
 We need more large, long and well-adjusted cohort studies as well as RCTs which stratify for baseline omega-3 status/intake to get a better sense of whether vegans stand to benefit from preformed EPA/DHA with reference to brain health.
 But for now, I think it’s prudent for those eating an animal-free diet to take a daily algal oil supplement for the potential neuroprotective benefits.

 Since vegans in general seem to have lower blood concentrations of EPA/DHA, I think it’s highly likely that pregnant vegan women will also have lower levels (compared to non-vegan pregnant women).
 Indeed, one study revealed that fetal blood taken from the umbilical cords of expecting vegetarian mothers was lower in DHA32.
 Moreover, several studies indicate that vegan mothers have lower levels of DHA in their breastmilk33-35.
 What’s more, it would seem that increasing the consumption of ALA-rich foods may be a poor strategy to rectify this: one study found that consuming high amounts of ALA (10.7g per day) for four weeks had no effect on breast milk DHA concentration36.

 A 2020 study observed that higher maternal intakes of long-chain omega-3 correlated with greater regional brain volumes in infants37.
-This lines up well with the many other studies alluded to in the previous section.
+This lines up with the many other studies alluded to in the previous section.

-A Cochrane group meta-analysis did not find evidence in support of giving healthy preterm infants long-chain omega-3 enriched formula for improved neurodevelopmental outcomes38.
-Further, three meta-analyses of clinical trials failed to find evidence that supplementation of EPA and DHA among pregnant and lactating women offer any cognitive advantages to their offspring39-41.
+Three meta-analyses of clinical trials failed to find evidence that supplementation of EPA and DHA among pregnant and lactating women offer any cognitive advantages to their offspring39-41.
 However, one could speculate that the researchers may not have identified the population that could benefit most from supplementation: none of the aforementioned meta-analyses stratified their results by baseline omega-3 levels.

 Two meta-analyses of trials on long-chain omega-3 supplementation and the risk of premature birth also failed to find evidence of benefit42,43.
 Yet, a 2018 Cochrane meta-analysis41 of 70 RCTs found that (dietary and supplemental) LCO3FA may: